This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 I purchased a workbook for him to use for tracing and writing his name.
 Alternatively, there are websites where you could make worksheets yourself.
 The convenience of the pre-printed workbook was worth it for me.

 We will also begin Saxon K. My oldest also did Saxon K when he was 4, and it was a gentle introduction to math lessons.
 I still have all of the materials and I think my second son will enjoy playing with the math manipulatives with me.
 Saxon K requires no written output, which is my preference for children this young.

 Since my son knows his letters well already, we won’t spend much energy on phonics yet.
 He isn’t quite developmentally ready to blend sounds together into words.
+Some advanced preschool kids memorize things quite easily, but that doesn’t mean they can handle blending yet.
 I’ll evaluate his progress on that every few months.

 I plan to read aloud books from Ambleside Online’s Year 0 list.
 We have almost all of them on hand already.
 The list particularly emphasizes A.A.
 Milne and Beatrix Potter.
 He already loves A.A.
 Milne, so I’m hoping he’ll love the other authors on the list as well.

 He will participate in morning time with his brother, who will be in 1st grade.
 That will cover Bible and the feast: picture study, composer study, poetry, and family read aloud time.

 We’re looking forward to a sweet year together.